qiita-spots/qiita/qiita_pet/support_files/doc/source/admin/portals.rst

 Conversely, a portal may be deleted by the command ``qiita-env remove-portal PORTAL_NAME``.
 Note, however, that you can not remove a portal that has one or more studies/analyses attached to it.
-Also, the ``QIITA`` portal is also a base system portal and therefore can not be deleted.
+Also, the ``QIITA`` portal is a base system portal and therefore can not be deleted.

 Adding/Deleting studies on a portal